smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

 :::tip
 Remember that both VALUE1 and VALUE2 parameters are case-sensitive.
 For example, the WAITDYNVAR return value that can be tested will always be all capital letters, so "pass" does not equal "PASS".
 :::
+### Details about the WAITVARNAM Parameter

+#### Prior to LSAM Version 21.1

+The original version of the WAITDYNVAR command required pre-registration of a reserved Dynamic Variable named WAITDYNVAR (same as the command name).
+This variable was reserved exclusively for use by the command to report its PASS or FAIL result status.
+That variable name could not be overridden by OpCon users.

+#### After upgrade to LSAM Version 21.1 or newer

+The new, optional command parameter WAITVARNAM was added with a very long value length that could be used for a fully qualified multi-instance Dynamic Variable name, as would be required in large data centers that implement parallel processing.

+However, the initial 21.1 release had mistakenly replaced the default for this WAITVARNAM parameter with an incorrect variable named WAITVARNAM.
+Thus, users who upgraded from LSAM version 18.1 suddenly lost their dependence upon the default variable name of WAITDYNVAR.

+Accordingly, early adopters of LSAM Version 21.1 had to update any existing use of the WAITDYNVAR command to specify the WAITVARNAM parameter value.
+With that parameter added, the dependence upon the previous default variable name of WAITDYNVAR could be supported by adding to existing command uses this parameter and value:

+     WAITVARNAM(WAITDYNVAR)

+#### After update to LSAM PTF level 21.1.130

+LSAM PTF # 211130 corrected the error that disabled the default Dynamic Variable name of WAITDYNVAR.
+After the PTF was applied, the following configurations were supported:

+ - Uses of the WAITDYNVAR command that was upgraded from LSAM version 18.1 do not need any special attention to continue operating as before in the 18.1 release.

+ - These uses of the WAITDYNVAR command may omit the WAITVARNAM command parameter as long as the following are true:

+    - The Dynamic Variable name of WAITDYNVAR has been manually registered in the LSAM environment database.

+    - The LSAM automation will depend on testing the Dynamic Variable name of WAITDYNVAR to discover a PASS or FAIL completion value.

+    - The automation using the WAITDYNVAR command will not require multi-instance qualification because the automation will never be executed in parallel with another copy of the same automation at the same time.

+- The Dynamic Variable named in the WAITVARNAM command parameter may be instance-qualified according to any of the supported multi-instance Dynamic Variable rules.

+    - For more information, see [Supporting WAITDYNVAR Utility with Multi-Instance Dynamic Variables](../dynamic-variables/multi-instance#supporting-waitdynvar-utility-with-multi-instance-dynamic-variables)

+    - When using multi-instance Dynamic Variables, both the VARNAM and the WAITVARNAM should use multi-instance variable names in order to isolate their value management within the same job scope and avoid having either value overlaid by some parallel processing.

 ## WAITDYNVAR Example Applications

 This command could be used in any software running under IBM i, as long as the LSAM library list is in effect.
 Any program using this command must be able to retrieve and test the value of the variable specified in the WAITVARNAM command parameter (whose default value is variable name "WAITDYNVAR") in order to determine if this command has returned a value of '**PASS**' (either Value string was found) or '**FAIL**' (neither Value string was found within the specified time limits).